Part 1: Enroll Infrastructure with Terraform | Teleport

 provider "teleport" {

-# Update addr to point to your Teleport Enterprise (managed) tenant URL's host:port
+# Update addr to point to your Teleport Enterprise (Cloud) tenant URL's host:port

 addr = PROXY_SERVICE_ADDRESS